 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-Upon closing of this offering, we will have shares of common stock outstanding.
-This includes shares that we are selling in this offering (or shares, if the underwriters exercise their option in full), which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
-The remaining shares are currently restricted as a result of securities laws or lock-up agreements and will be able to be sold as described in the "Shares Eligible for Future Sale" section of this prospectus.
+Upon the closing of this offering, we will have shares of common stock outstanding.
+This includes shares that we are selling in this offering (or shares, if the underwriters exercise their option in full), which, unless purchased by our affiliates, including our directors, officers, employees and other individuals associated with us and members of their respective families pursuant to the directed share program or otherwise, may be resold in the public market immediately without restriction.
+The remaining shares, as well as any shares purchased by our affiliates through the directed share program or otherwise in this offering, are currently or will be restricted as a result of securities laws or lock-up agreements and will be able to be sold as described in the "Shares Eligible for Future Sale" section of this prospectus.